Early Childhood Environments: Designing Effective Classrooms

 - Describe three strategies that teachers can use to make the physical environment more accessible to children with disabilities.

-- Mr. Hilton is a new teacher in a classroom of infants, ages six months to twelve months.
-He is feeling a little overwhelmed with the “flow” of the day, especially when it comes to the arrival of infants and parents, feeding time, and floor time with the infants.
+- Mr. Hilton is a new teacher in a classroom of infants, ages six months to 12 months.
+He is feeling a little overwhelmed with the “flow” of the day, especially when it comes to arrivals of infants and parents, feeding time, and floor time with the infants.
+Review the three problem areas in the Before column, then make two suggestions per item in the After column.
+Use the letters P, S, or T to identify the environmental change you recommend to the physical (P), social (S), or temporal (T) aspect of the environment.

 Mr. Hilton’s Classroom | |